Naftoreiclag/Libirid/README.md

 In this game, I hope to eventually give the player the freedom to do *everything* imaginable.
 Don't feel like giving that goblin the 5 gold coins to cross the bridge?
 Just slice his head off!
 Don't feel like searching for a key to the dungeon?
 Blow the door clean off with your C-4!
 Don't feel like not eating rocks for health?
 Then eat all the stone you want!
 (Just make sure you are willing to take the "broken teeth" debuff...)

 It's a text-adventure game, so it utilizes the second-most powerful graphics-rendering engine known to humanity: your imagination!
+(Second only to the rendering engine in the [RL Series](http://uncyclopedia.wikia.com/wiki/Real_Life).)

 Happy 300th commit!
 It's funny how it happened to be the one I added lua in!